McGowin, Nats’ bullpen dominates in 10-4 win over Braves

 Fedde gave up a two-run homer to Travis d’Arnaud in the third and a line-drive shot to Adam Duvall to open the fourth.
 Atlanta has hit 10 homers in the first three games of the four-game series.

 Fedde gave up four runs in 3 2/3 innings — his third straight game allowing four or more runs.
-He has allowed eight homers in eight games this season after giving up 11 in 21 games in 2019.

-Max Fried allowed three runs in five innings.
+Atlanta starter Max Fried was denied his seventh win.
+He said his velocity “was definitely down” as he allowed three runs in five innings.

+“Sometimes you just don’t feel physically your best and it’s just at that point you might not have it that day,” Fried said.
+“I just want to be able to go out there and try to compete, throw some good pitches, try to get some outs, let the defense work.”

+Nationals: Martinez said Soto (sore left elbow) “feels a little bit better.”
+Eaton (jammed knee) also might avoid the injured list. … Martinez said INF/OF Josh Harrison (bruised left forearm) was “a little beat up.
+He’s sore.”

-Third baseman Carter Kiebom, recalled before the game, drove in Trea Turner with a bloop single to right field for a 2-0 lead in the first inning.
-Kurt Suzuki had a run-scoring groundout.
+Nationals third baseman Carter Kieboom, recalled before the game, drove in Trea Turner with a bloop single for a 2-0 lead in the first inning.
+He has been given the full-time starting job for the remainder of the season.

+“It’s what I need,” Kieboom said.
+“I need to play every day.
+I need to play as much as possible and see the action.”

 Atlanta’s first error of the season by a middle infielder helped Washington score a run in the fifth.

-Second baseman Johan Camargo fielded a grounder by Howie Kendrick and threw wide to shortstop Dansby Swanson at second base in an attempt to start a double play.
-Robles scored from third on the throwing error, cutting Atlanta’s lead to 4-3.
+Second baseman Johan Camargo fielded a grounder by Kendrick and threw wide to shortstop Dansby Swanson at second in an attempt to start a double play.
+Robles scored from third on the throwing error.

 UP NEXT